Key Takeaways:

 Let’s back up a bit.
 Sphinx Systems wasn’t always a gun company.
 When they started in 1976, they were just another Swiss tooling and engineering firm.
 You know, the kind that makes precision parts for other companies.
 Boring but profitable.
 They were also skilled in this area, specializing in sophisticated machining, die casting, and all the CNC processes that Switzerland has perfected over the decades.

 Then, in 1989, something interesting happened.
-They acquired ITM Solothurn, a company that was already playing around with pistol designs.
+They acquired ITM Solothurn, a company already experimenting with pistol designs.
 Suddenly, Sphinx shifted from manufacturing parts to producing guns.
 And not just any firearms, they were working with designs based on the Czech CZ 75, which is legendary in its own right.

 The CZ 75 is one of those pistols that gets it right.
 Low bore axis, excellent ergonomics, and as reliable as gravity.
 But Sphinx looked at it and thought, “Yeah, but what if we made it better?”
 Throughout the 1990s, they refined that CZ 75 pattern into their own line, the Sphinx 2000 series.
 They tightened tolerances, improved ergonomics, and generally took something good and made it great.